lauracutting/typetune/pages/about.md

 Each era brings with it new imagery and text, seemingly telling a story and forming an image which not only fits the sound but becomes imprinted on society.

 What makes Typetune different?

+\-  Focusing on fonts in music from a variety of decades

+\- Demonstrating how styles have developed, coming in and out of trend

 What are the brand's qualities?

+\-

 ## The Logo